 Some goods sell like hot cakes, while others get picked up once in a blue moon.
 Because of FBA’s storage costs (including long-term storage and the Q4 rate hike) slow-moving products can work out to be very expensive.

-You might still want to offer those products, because they sell well elsewhere or your supplier insists you carry them, for example, but putting them into FBA could be a loss-making option.
+You might still want to offer those products, because they sell well elsewhere or your supplier insists you carry them, for example.
+But putting them into FBA could be a loss-making option.

 Seller Fulfilled Prime is also a sound option if you specifically trade in higher-priced products that you want to keep an eye on, or that need to be handled in a certain way.
-Bulky products or goods that might be more vulnerable to loss or breakage are examples of this.
+Bulky or delicate products or goods that might be more vulnerable to loss or breakage are examples of this.

 Where your products are stored is an important factor in determining liability for U.S. sales tax.